-Residential development within the Village ranges from subdivisions with lots of 1/3 of an acre in size to subdivisions with lots larger than an acre.
+Residential development within the Village ranges from subdivisions with lots of one-third acre in size to subdivisions with lots larger than an acre.
 Large lot rural estates and small family farms also exist within the northwestern and southeastern portions of the Village.

 Homer Glen is one of Will County's largest municipalities.
 Upon incorporation, the Village encompassed about 19.9 square miles.
 Currently (2012), the Village encompasses approximately 22.17 square miles.
 Ultimately, the Village has the opportunity to increase to about 25 square miles, with the current boundary agreements that are in place.

 Based upon the 2010 Census data, the Village’s total population is 24,220.
 Homer Glen has

 8,389 housing units, with an average of 3.00 residents per household.
 About 95% of the homes in the Village are owner occupied.

 The median income in Homer Glen is $99,735.
 Over 94% of Village residents